 Another man came along and for the life of him he couldn't accept that a person could give things away free.
 He made statements like: "You won't be in business long like that", "There must be a catch in it somewhere", "People just don't give things out free", and "It doesn't happen".
-He hung on for a while talking to me and asking questions but he didn't seem to come to any understanding.
-He asked me if I'd accept money but I told him I wouldn't, and that really added to his confusion about the whole thing.
-As he was leaving, he said "Look, do you want a couple of bob?"
-I told him I didn't but he proceeded to take 50p. out of his pocket and toss it in the case.
-He left without taking a cumollare.
+He hung on for a while talking any understanding.
+He asked me if I'd accept money but confusion about the whole thing.
+As he was leaving, he didn't but he proceeded to take 50p. out of his pocket cumollare.
 I called after him I don't want it.
-He replied "Hold on to it".
+He